14 Best Things to Do in Danbury (CT)

 Bear Mountain Reservation

-North of the city proper, there’s another place to enjoy Candlewood Lake in amongst the suburban communities on the lake’s western shore.
+North of the city proper, there’s another place to enjoy Candlewood Lake among the suburban communities on the lake’s western shore.

-On rocky terrain with some awesome perspectives of the lake, Bear Mountain Reservation is threaded with twisting trails that guide you into deep woodland and then out onto glorious open meadows.
+On rocky terrain with some awesome perspectives of the lake, Bear Mountain Reservation is threaded with twisting trails.
+These guide you into deep woodland and then out onto glorious open meadows.

-There are ten colour-coded trails, the longest of which is the Red Trail, at 1.7 miles.
+There are ten color-coded trails, the longest of which is the Red Trail, at 1.7 miles.
+On my most recent visit, there was a brand new exercise station at the trailhead.

 9. Collis P. Huntington State Park